diamond geezer

 Gadabout: NOTTINGHAM

-Nottingham is one of the three big East Midlands cities, located a bit east of Derby and a bit more north of Leicester.
+Nottingham is one of the three big East Midlands cities, located east of Derby and a bit more north of Leicester.
 It's world famous for an outlaw, or rather for a sheriff, and nationally famous for football and cricket.
 It owes its historic wealth to lace-making and its location to a rock and a river.
 Amusingly it got its name from a Saxon chief called Snot so by rights should be Snottingham, but the S got dropped early on.
 I spent the day there on Tuesday, finding much to do and see, and can confirm that you really don't want to go to Derby instead.
 [Visit Nottingham] [40 photos]

 Don't come specially for Robin Hood.
 He hid in the forest, not the town, and the visitor centre in the remnants of Sherwood Forest is an hour away by bus.
 Instead all you'll find is a statue outside the castle walls, added in 1952 "to provide something tangible for visitors to see", and who better resembles a stocky medieval peasant than swashbuckling Errol Flynn.
 The bronze figure is however a magnet for tourists who queue up to get their photos taken beside it, ideally while doing their best archer impersonation, so I had to wait for several minutes to get my golden shot.
 Just round the corner at the foot of Castle Rock is Ye Olde Trip To Jerusalem, one of several pubs which claim to be the oldest in England (along with Ye Olde Fighting Cocks in St Albans and Ye Olde Man & Scythe in Bolton).
 The date painted on the front is 1189 although that's historically dubious, indeed Historic England's citation dismissively states "early C17, with C18 and C19 additions", so only gullible tourists are likely to believe that Robin Hood once downed an ale here.